EGroupware: History

 EGroupware is the most current manifestation of a chain of projects.
 The original project was called webdistro.
 In 2000 development on the project phpgroupware began, which was based on webdistro; and in 2003 the EGroupware fork was born.
 EGroupware has a very pronounced community character compared with its predecessors.

 There is an EGroupware constitution, adopted in 2005, which guarantees freedom and security to the community and establishes admin elections.

 For a short time Tine 2.0 was an official subproject of EGroupware.
 The goal of the subproject was the development of future technologies for the EGroupware project.
 Due to internal disagreements, the projects EGroupware and Tine 2.0 had separated from each other in February 2008.

 In July 2009 the first professional Version of EGroupware was made available.
 It was being sold as a software subscription.
 This product line, called "EGroupware Premium Line" (EPL) includes a maintenance agreement for the source code and corresponding RPMs, that enables automatic updates.

 Version 14.2 ist became available in December 2014.
-E-Share-Option: Since version 14.2 EGroupware Filemanager offers a file sharing option for an data exchange.
+E-Share-Option: Since version 14.2 EGroupware Filemanager offers a file sharing option for a data exchange.
 It includes, for example, the option to send links to read or edit files to persons that do not use EGroupware.
 Beside that, files can be moved via drag and drop.
 Filemanager is used as an alternative to the filehosting service Dropbox.
 Home Screen: The Home Screen is a virtual pinboard, that makes important contacts, projects or tasks always available for the user.
 Mobile Template: The third update in 14.2 is the mobile template, that has been optimized for small screens and touch handling.
 It enables the usage of EGroupware on tablets and supports swipe gestures and an adaptation of the format while turning the device.

 Version 16.1 was released in 2016.
 It included a new calendar and further improvements of the mobile template.

 Version 20.1 was released on 12 August 2020.
 It integrated a new smallPART application for video-based learning & teaching.
 A push server was implemented and the source code was converted to TypeScript.
 Even before the release of version 20.1, the video conferencing solution Jitsi and the web remote desktop solution Apache Guacamole were integrated due to the Corona pandemic.

 Version 21.1 was released on 25 May 2021.
 The module smallPART (video-based learning tool) now supported tests and exams with single-choice, Multiple choice and open text questions.
 New additions include an integrated Kanban board and cloud telephone system integration (CTI).
 Further innovations included EGroupware Firewall, Dark Mode, File sharing for internal users, and EGroupware Mail server.